OliviaA22/carecrew/README.md

     npm install vite@latest --save-dev
     ```

+The application is publicly accessible via `https://carecrew-medassist.netlify.app`

-    To open the frontend in developer mode do `npx vite` from the frontend directory and the page opens automatically. otherwise, run `npm start`
+To open the frontend in developer mode run `npm run dev` from the frontend directory
-    The admin access to the website is email `olivia.okoro@mail.com` and password: `securePassword123`
+   The admin access to the website is: email `olivia.okoro@mail.com` and password: `securePassword123`
+   The nurse 1 access to the website is: email `max.schneider@example.com` and password: `securePassword456`
+   The nurse 2 access to the website is: email `robert.scott@nurse.com` and password: `securePassword123`

-4. **Set up environment variables:**
+5. **Set up environment variables:**
-   - The backend uses some APIs and variables which cannot be disclosed and as such, cannot work properly without the required credentials.
+   - The backend uses some APIs and variables that cannot be disclosed and cannot work properly without the required credentials.

-5. **Run the backend server:**
+6. **Run the backend server:**

    ```bash
    cd backend